Configure role-based access control

 The roles are pre-fixed with a tenant ID (for example, maasdocfour) that is unique to all tenants.

-You can create a new role by clicking New, or you can navigate to Settings > User Administration > Roles, and create new roles.
+Alternatively, you can navigate to Accounts > User Administration > Users, and create or modify users.

 - Configuration Templates